IntelliTect/Coalesce/docs/pages/stacks/vue/layers/api-clients.rst

 Concurrency Mode
 ................

 API callers have a :ts:`setConcurrency(mode: string)` method that allows you to customize how they behave when additional invocations are performed when there is already a request pending.
-There are four options avaiable, with :ts:`"disallow"` being the default:
+There are four options available, with :ts:`"disallow"` being the default:

 :ts:`"disallow"`
     The default behavior - simply throws an error for any secondary invocations.